Ko-Jo Cue

-Linford Kennedy Amankwaa (born 27 May 1989), better known by his stage name Ko-Jo Cue, is a Ghanaian Hip-Hop/Afro-Pop artiste from Kumasi, Ashanti Region.
-He is currently signed to BBnZ Live and is affiliated to The Cue, a talent development group which he formed with producer Peewezel.
-In 2014, he dropped his mixtape "The Shining" to incredible reviews from critics.
-The mixtape went on to be downloaded more than 12000 times and trended on social media for two weeks.
-His current single, Lavender has charted on more than 6 major radio stations in Ghana.
+Linford Kennedy Amankwaa (born 27 May 1989), known by his stage name Ko-Jo Cue, is a Ghanaian Hip-Hop/Afro-Pop artiste from Kumasi, Ashanti Region.

-1989–2009 Early Life And Musical Beginnings
+1989–2009: Early life and musical beginnings

 Amankwaa was born in Adum, a suburb of Kumasi but he was mainly raised by his grandmother in Bantama [another suburb of Kumasi].
 Growing up in a house filled with his entire extended family and sleeping in a room with 5 cousins, an auntie and his grandmother, the values of family were instilled in him at an early age.
 These values are shared in most of his songs.

 At age 9, he fell in love with Ghanaian rap music when his cousin Rebel [who was an amateur dancehall artiste] introduced him to Obrafour's first album Pae Mu Ka.
 He wrote the lyrics to a particular track (Aden) down and learnt to recite it over time.
 After succeeding, he decided to start writing his own rhymes as a means to escape his surroundings and share his thoughts with the world.

 In 2005, he gained admission to the Kumasi Anglican High School which is famous for being the alma mater musicians such as Okyeame Kwame, Lord Kenya and Noble Nketiah.
 It was here that he started seriously considering music as a career path.

 In 2008, he met two aspiring musicians K-Wu and Kuul D (together known as Soulbrothaz) who introduced him to Macfancy, a 3rd year pharmacy student at KNUST who made beats in his spare time.
 The two hooked up and started recording in a bedroom studio owned by a fellow Nigerian student called Okechukwu a.k.a.
 Drillmeister.
 Macfancy will make the beats and mix the recordings afterwards.
 The two will go on to record over 10 songs (some of which made it onto his first mixtape) and Ko-Jo operating under the name Jazzy Flo posted the songs on his Facebook and Reverbnation page, attracting the attention of Tallal Sangari, the C.E.O of Primitive Music who offered the young up-start a deal.

 Under the guidance of Tallal Sangari a.k.a.
 Tee, Ko-Jo Cue adopted his new moniker and started a journey to discover himself as an artist beginning with the release of his first mixtape.